 For all internal applications, we follow the principle of least privilege.
 Access to any of our tools must be approved based on whether access is needed to do their work.
 Access to customer data is granted only for support reasons, with approval from leadership.

-Hakkiri uses Zendesk for users to communicate with us for any ideas, bugs, or issues.
-Zendesk support is built within our application to make it as easy as possible to interface with us.
+Hakkiri uses Atlassian Service Management, and Atlassian Statuspage for users to communicate with us for any ideas, bugs, or issues.
 Upon a ticket being created, a support engineer will review and take appropriate next steps.
 Support can also be reached at firstname.lastname@example.org.

 We hold all employees and contractors to high ethical standards.
 Each must undergo a background check, sign our code of conduct and acceptable use policies, as well as take required security training.